Bullets into Rochester homes: ‘These are people with a target in mind’

-On Monday night, another house was shot at on Glendale Park, leaving a 44 year old woman in the hospital.
+On Monday night, another house was shot at on Glendale Park, leaving a 44-year-old woman hospitalized.

 Police say she is expected to survive, and wasn’t the only one inside.